The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Orlando and Disney World: Michelle Allen of Travel Magic.

 Best bang-for-your–buck hotels

 The Port Orleans French Quarter Resort is in Disney’s moderate category, but don’t dismiss it.
-This sweet Dixieland-themed property inspired by the French Quarter has only 1,000 rooms, so there’s less competition for space at the pool and the food court than at other midpriced resorts, which can be twice as large.
-The kids will love the water slide at the pool, and the whole family will appreciate the direct buses to each of the parks and the option for a boat ride on the canals to Disney Springs.
+This sweet Dixieland-themed property inspired by the French Quarter has only 1,000 rooms, so there’s less competition for space at the pool and the food court than at other mid-priced resorts, which can be twice as large.
+Kids love the water slide at the pool, and the whole family will appreciate the direct buses to each of the parks and the option for a boat ride on the canals to Disney Springs.

 In the Italy Pavilion at Epcot, Via Napoli’s mushroom truffle pizza is exquisite.
 Also in Italy, Tutto Gusto is a hidden gem.
 It’s a no-reservation wine bar where you can enjoy authentic antipasti and a wide selection of wines.

-Restaurant with a view
+Restaurants with a view